Mark Degotardi, Chief Executive Officer

 Maree McKenzie has been the CEO at Homes North Community Housing since 2007 and has overseen the transformation of the organisation from a small provider managing 150 properties to one now managing over 2,700 properties.
 Most recently Maree has overseen Homes North’s success contributing to the largest project to date in Australia transferring public housing to the community housing industry.
 Under this programme, Homes North successfully bid for the management of 1,700 public housing properties in the New England and North West of NSW and is now implementing an ambitious 20 year plan to re-imagine social housing in the region.
 Previously Maree worked for over 12 years in Government, in a range of areas – from leading social housing community renewal projects to managing housing and homelessness front line services.
 Maree is committed to the growth and development of strong not-for-profit, values-driven enterprises that support positive social change; and believes this is achieved best through a strong collegiate and collaborative network of not-for-profit and for-purpose sectors.

 Robyn Evans is the General Manager Community Services and Community Housing at BaptistCare NSW & ACT.
-She brings with her over 10 years of experience in community services having worked in leadership positions for the Salvation Army, Be Slavery Free and the NSW Land and Housing Authority.
+She brings with her over 10 years of experience in community services having worked in leadership positions for the Salvation Army, Be Slavery Free and the NSW Land and Housing Corporation.
 Robyn is passionate about being an active contributor to social changes through her extensive knowledge and expertise.

 Debbie Georgopoulos is the CEO of the Women’s Housing Company, an organisation committed to providing social and affordable housing to women and children in NSW.
 She has overseen significant growth across the Company’s housing and homelessness programs, and is a strong advocate in the areas of homelessness, housing affordability and domestic and family violence.
 With over two decades of public policy and program experience from government and non-government organisations, Debbie held senior roles in the former NSW Department of Communities and Justice (DCJ) and Mission Australia.
 Whilst at DCJ, she held roles responsible for Housing Pathways, Future Directions for Social Housing, and Community Regeneration.